H&M: An Affordable Ethical Clothing Brand

-- Circularity: H&M has launched The Take Care initiative to help consumers and customers taking care of their clothes.
+Circularity: H&M has launched The Take Care initiative to help consumers and customers take care of their clothes.
 This initiative offers repair services in select stores and online markets.
-The company also offers in store clothing drops in select stores.
-The items customers bring in are used in one of two ways: reused as second hand or recycled into new textile fibers or materials.
+The company also offers in-store clothing drops in select stores.
+The items customers bring in are used in one of two ways: reused as secondhand or recycled into new textile fibers or materials.
 In return, customers are given a discount on their next purchase.
 Also, for each kilogram collected, two Euro cents are donated to a charity.
 They’ve also invested in a few companies that develop advanced technologies to make the circularity process easier and simpler.
-One of the companies they’ve invested in, Infinited Fiber Company, is currently working on creating a new cotton like fiber from waste textiles.
-A fascinating fact about H&M is that their Conscious Exclusive collection that came out in March 2020 actually includes a dress made out of a fabric created by another one of their investments, Re:newcell.
+One of the companies they’ve invested in, Infinite Fiber Company is currently working on creating new cotton-like fiber from waste textiles.
+A fascinating fact about H&M is that their Conscious Exclusive collection which came out in March 2020 includes a dress made out of a fabric created by another one of their investments,

-The company also has plans to, by 2030, package their products using only recycled or sustainably sourced materials.
+The company also has plans to, 2030, package its products using only recycled or sustainably sourced materials.
 They want to minimize waste and reduce the plastic wrapping for their online orders.

 What Exactly Makes H&M an Affordable Ethical Clothing Brand?

-Their support of innovation means they support companies such as Re:newcell, Worn Again, Ambercycle, and Infinited Fiber because of their innovative techniques and efforts to change the world of fashion.
+Their support of innovation means they support companies such as Re: new cell, Worn Again, Ambercycle, and Infinite Fiber because of their innovative techniques and efforts to change the world of fashion.
 Their values align with H&M’s vision of a sustainable future with affordable ethical clothing.

 The company has partnered with organizations such as WWF and Solidaridad in their joint efforts to clean the toxic and harmful atmosphere the fashion industry has created.
-Their goal is to be climate positive by 2040, and they can reach this goal by reducing and eliminating over washing during the dying process, training staff and suppliers on minimizing water use, and teaching farmers to use less chemicals.
+Their goal is to be climate-positive by 2040, and they can reach this goal by reducing and eliminating overwashing during the dying process, training staff and suppliers on minimizing water use, and teaching farmers to use fewer chemicals.
 They are also currently coming up with better and more ethical ways to manufacture, transport, and package their products.

 Closing the Loop